keithledgerwood/WICLab-guide/05-governance.md

 ### Modify the imported Flow

 There are a few modifications needed within the workflow.
-You will need to assign the Okta and API connections to the flow.
-You'll also need to specify your Okta tenant domain and your Okta admin account.
+You will need to assign the Okta and API connections to the flow and your Okta admin account.

 >**Tip:** To view a graphic of the all the cards in a flow, you can select the **Flow Chart** tab while in edit mode.
  ![flow chart](images/011/titlechanged_flowchart_access_240.png).